 The 2022 Maryland General Assembly was an active session for the community association industry.
-Four bills of particular significance to Maryland’s more than 6,800 common interest communities will become law.
+Three bills of particular significance to Maryland’s more than 6,800 common interest communities will become law.

 In response to the 2021 Surfside, Florida condominium collapse, the existing reserve study law, which applied only to Montgomery County and Prince George’s County, has been expanded to Maryland community associations statewide with some new changes.
 The new law will require all condominium associations, cooperatives, and homeowners associations to obtain a reserve study and budget for reserves in the amount recommended in the most recent reserve study.